tboccuto/aws-infra/README.md

 Contributions are welcome!
 Please follow these steps:

 1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-service`)
+2. Create a feature branch
 3. Implement your changes
 4. Add thorough documentation
 5. Include tests where applicable